MedentzidisCharalampos/Sarcasm-Detection/README.md

 The model is compiled with binary cross entropy as loss function and adam as optimizer.
 The model is trained for 30 epoches for the padded data and labels.

-Sarcasm detection from News Headlines websites, the dataset can be found there: https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection.
-The results of ours classifier can be found there:  http://projector.tensorflow.org/